 Hello, what’s up?
-Nesse episódio do podcast Inglês Online eu falo sobre as palavras fortunate, fortunately happily.
+Nesse episódio do podcast Inglês Online eu falo sobre as palavras fortunate, fortunately e happily.

 Transcrição